Drunken-Dragon/bootstrap-lp/README.md

 # bootstrap-lp
 A sample landing page created with Bootstrap.
-First commit was the final one, the project is ready :)
+The project now continues as a part of my development training tasks.
+The last change was creating a form handling and validation, for the form on the LP.